 ( Third Revision )

-(Page 4, clause 11.1) ― Substitute the following for the existing and add clause 11.2
+(Page 4, clause 11.1) ― Substitute the following for the existing and insert 11.2:

-‘11.1 The preferred outside diameter, minimum thickness and nominal mass per metre of the pipes are specified in table 5.
-No negative tolerance shall be applied to the minimum thickness specified in table 5.
+‘11.1 The preferred outside diameter, minimum thickness and nominal mass per metre of the pipes are specified in Table 5.
+No negative tolerance shall be applied to the minimum thickness specified in Table 5.
 Other diameters of pipes not mentioned in the table may be supplied as per the agreement between the manufacturer and the purchaser, however, the agreed diameter shall be between 168.3 mm and 2 540 mm and the thickness of the supplied pipe shall not be less than the minimum thickness of pipe of next higher diameter mentioned in Table 5.

-11.1.1 Mass per meter run of pipes can be calculated by the formula as under -
+11.1.1 Mass per meter run of pipes can be calculated by the formula as under :

 M = (D – T) × T × 0.024 661 5

-where,
+where

-M = Mass of the pipe kg/metre,
+M = mass of the pipe kg/m ;

-D = Nominal outside diameter of the pipe in mm, and
+D = nominal outside diameter of the pipe, in mm;S and

-T = Nominal thickness of the pipe in mm
+T = nominal thickness of the pipe, in mm.

 11.2 Preferred outside diameter and thicknesses of pipes upto outside diameter 457 mm are given in Annex E for guidance purpose.

-(Page 4, Clause 11.1, Note, see also Amendment No. 5) – Substitute the following for the existing note.
+(Page 4, clause 11.1, Note, see also Amendment No. 5) — Substitute the following for the existing note.

-Note - While calculating final minimum thickness the pipe designer may follow following steps:
+Note — While calculating final minimum thickness the pipe designer may follow following steps:

-Ensure that the selected minimum thickness is not less than that specified in Table 5 and no negative tolerance is applied on minimum thickness specified in Table 5
+Ensure that the selected minimum thickness is not less than that specified in Table 5 and no negative tolerance is applied on minimum thickness specified in Table 5.

 Check sufficiency of the selected thickness (Step a) as per requirements of the working pressure and test pressure inclusive of surge and if required increase thickness suitably to meet these requirements.

-Check sufficiency of the selected thickness (Step b) as per relevant Design approach and methodology for external load conditions subjected to various laying situations and if required increase thickness suitably to meet these requirements.
+Check sufficiency of the selected thickness (Step b) as per relevant design approach and methodology for external load conditions subjected to various laying situations and if required increase thickness suitably to meet these requirements.

-Apply Corrosion allowance, with respect to area of laying, lining and coating and adopted corrosion protections systems.
+Apply corrosion allowance, with respect to area of laying, lining and coating and adopted corrosion protections systems.

 Further, permitted manufacturing tolerance may be considered with respect to provision of positive tolerances.

-For welded pipes, it is advisable to refer to IS 5822 : 1994 Code of practice for laying of electrically welded steel pipes for water supply.
+For welded pipes, it is advisable to refer to IS 5822 : 1994 ‘Code of practice for laying of electrically welded steel pipes for water supply’.

-(Page 6, Table 5) ― Substitute the following tables for the existing table:
+(Page 6, Table 5) ― Substitute the following for the existing:

 Table 5 Preferred Outside Diameter, Minimum Thickness and Mass per Meter Length of Pipes